BrunoKrugel/dotfiles/.github/readme.md

 </div>

-LSP Lines is only enabled for Go, so it may need some tweaking for other languages.
+LSP Lines is only configured for Go, so it may need some tweaking for other languages.

 ### Diagnostics in scrollbar